emanuel-burdej/financetools/README.md

 **[emanuel-burdej.github.io/financetools](https://emanuel-burdej.github.io/financetools)**

 Two small browser apps for personal investing.
-Open a file, run the math, see the chart.
-No accounts, no server — everything stays in your browser.
+Everything stays in your browser.

 ## What you get